alhadwan/SimonGame/README.md

 # Features
 - Interactive memory game with increasing difficulty
-- Audio & visual feedback for correct/incorrect sequences
 - Uses jQuery for smooth animations and DOM updates
+- Sound and flash for each button pressed
+- Game-over screen

 # How To Play
 - Press any key in the keyboard to start the game
-- Follow the feded button for each level
+- Follow the feded button to win each levels
+- Press any key to restart

 # How to Run Locally
 1. git clone https://github.com/alhadwan/simon-game.git